BONGO MARIE & THE CORNISH GAME HEN

 Accusations that I was Lying from the Bird Training World

 This story has become quite well known in the avian world.
 It was the feature story in the book called The Parrot's Lament by Eugene Linden and was written about in both Time Magazine and the Reader's Digest.
-I also tell the story of Bongo Marie and the Cornish Game Hen in my seminars and bird-show trainer, Steve Martin used it in his video as an example of what he considers to be excessive anthropomorphism.
+I also tell the story of Bongo Marie and the Cornish Game Hen in my seminars and bird-show trainer, Steve Martin used it in his video as an example of what he considers to be excessive anthropomorphism and a fabrication.
 Anthropomorphism is the attributing of human shape or characteristics to gods, objects, animals, etc.

-In a videotaped program he gave for a Minnesota Bird Club, Mr. Martin told the story wrong and stated, "Well, you know what - that whole story is fiction - it has to be fiction and I guarantee you it never happened that way.
+I was sent a video of a program he gave for a Minnesota Bird Club, Mr. Martin told the story wrong and stated, "Well, you know what - that whole story is fiction - it has to be fiction and I guarantee you it never happened that way.
 There is not a bird in the world that I know that has the capability of conversation of language like that in that the use of language context.
 I mean that’s some incredible cognitive thinking that they’re trying to say - basically it's a fiction story.
 But unfortunately, it is put across by the quote-unquote expert as fact.
 I think that’s sad because it allows and encourages people to go home and interpret the behaviors that their bird does in such an anthropomorphic way that takes them farther and farther from a positive relationship with their bird."

 Mr. Martin calls the Bongo Marie and The Cornish Game Hen story fiction and virtually accuses me of making it up – of lying about it.
 Am I a liar?
 As a quote-unquote expert, I don't like being called a liar.
 I can assure you this is a true story as are all the others I have told about my clever African Grey, Bongo Marie.
 In telling the story, I am very careful to use the words ‘as if’ to tell it in a way that does not give the impression that I completely believe Bongo Marie was cognizant of each and everything she was saying.
 However, I don't believe that Mr. Martin, as a bird show trainer, has much understanding of the relationships between people and their companion parrots.
 In one story, Mr. Martin told a story about a cockatoo that hadn't been handled for months and how he was surprised that the bird came right to him.
 If you had a companion cockatoo that hadn't been handled or given attention for months, the bird would have some serious problems.